DISPATCHES FROM EXOTIC LANDS

 10 Species You’re Likely to Spot on Your Serengeti Safari

-When it comes to African wildlife safaris, fewer destinations are higher on travellers’ hitlists than the Serengeti.
-A tailor made Serengeti safari tour will showcase the Africa of your imagination – vast open savannahs, umbrella shaped acacia trees, khaki-clad guides driving rugged 4x4s across the terrain, and of course a staggering amount of wildlife.
+When it comes to African wildlife safaris, fewer destinations are higher on travellers’ hit lists than Serengeti National Park.
+A tailor-made Serengeti safari tour will showcase the Africa of your imagination – vast open savannahs, umbrella-shaped acacia trees, khaki-clad guides driving rugged 4WDs across the terrain, and of course, a staggering amount of wildlife.
 Tempted by a Serengeti safari?
-Head to our blog 10 Reasons a Serengeti Safari Tour is a ‘Do Before you Die’ Experience for inspiration.
+Head to our blog 10 Reasons a Serengeti Safari Tour is a ‘Do Before You Die’ Experience for inspiration.

-With regards to wildlife, the Serengeti has featured on countless documentaries and given the impressive densities of key species, its easy to see why.
+With regards to wildlife, the Serengeti has featured on countless documentaries and given the impressive densities of key species, it is easy to see why.

 Here is just a handle of the species you might expect to see in the Serengeti: